Topics of plans for the section "Knowledge"

 c) result.

-3. Philosophical schools on the possibility of knowledge of the world:
+3. Philosophical schools about the possibility of knowing the world:

 a) agnosticism;